oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/cloud-analytics-with-oac-standalone/files/cloud-analytics-with-oac-standalone-wad.md

 -   OBIEE is on version 12.2.1.4
 -   RPD is in a consistent state
--   No object level security is used
+-   No object-level security is used
 -   No usage tracking is implemented
 -   No JS and/or CSS customization of the reports
 -   No special characters (including spaces) are used in the names of the reports and entities in the catalog
 -   No OBIEE variables like :USER, :ROLE, :GROUP are used
 -   Unsupported functionality such as "Act As" is not used.
 -   Disaster Recovery is not in scope
--   VPN is already set up by A Company Making Everything and the appropriate ports are opened in order to be access the on-prem data sources
+-   VPN is already set up by A Company Making Everything and the appropriate ports are opened in order to access the on-prem data sources

 ### Out of scope

 The following components and activities are out of scope:

 -   Provisioning and configuration of a second instance
--   VPN setup, On Premise VPN Tunnel, Fast Connect, VPN Firewall Configuration.
+-   VPN setup, On-Premises VPN Tunnel, Fast Connect, VPN Firewall Configuration.
 -   Functional Testing of OAC reports.
 -   Any third party or A Company Making Everything on-premise integration
--   Third Party products, Backup tools, Firewall implementation, Security tools, monitoring tools implementation.
+-   Third-Party products, Backup tools, Firewall implementation, Security tools, monitoring tools implementation.
 -   Load Testing, Performance benchmarking testing, Functional/code change & tuning of any component in the solution.
 -   Any Vulnerability Assessment and Penetration Testing.
--   Trainings on deployed products and cloud services.
+-   Training on deployed products and cloud services.
 -   Any other activity not listed under “In Scope” section.

 ### Obligations